Home Instead Senior Care provides personalized homecare services

 HOLIDAY SERVICES

-Besides helping seniors celebrate Halloween and Thanksgiving this year, they will soon launch their new “Santa for A Senior Program.”
+Besides helping seniors celebrate Halloween and Thanksgiving this year, they have now launched their new “Santa for A Senior Program.”

 They plan to work with local city and county organizations to help support seniors and those who are at risk.
 They will share holiday gifts for the seniors, many who are alone, lonely and forgotten without family here to help them.